ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### DbContextExtensions

 We're using generics, so our methods only know about `TRecord` and the `IDbRecord` interface.
 We therefore need a methodology to get the correct `DbSet`.
-We use either a naming convention, name the record, the DbSet and the Table/View the same, or declare the `DbSet` name in the record class through `GetDbSetName`.
+We use either a naming convention - the name of the record, the DbSet and the Table/View is the same - or declare the `DbSet` name in the record class through `GetDbSetName`.
 We implement the method to get the `DbSet` as an extension method on `DbContext`.

 The method uses reflection to find the `DbSet` for `TRecord`.